Mid-Atlantic Health Law TOPICS

 - Is not “affordable,” or

 The B”penalty applies to each ACA full-time employee who buys coverage through a state health insurance exchange and receives a premium tax credit.
-Under the “B” penalty, the employer must pay $250 per month (indexed for inflation) for each such employee.
+Under the B penalty, the employer must pay $250 per month (indexed for inflation) for each such employee.

 The IRS has provided specific instructions regarding how an employer can respond if it wants to challenge the proposed penalty.
-In many cases, the determination of ACA non-compliance has been due to errors in how the employer completed IRS Form 1094-C (which transmits information on employer-provided health insurance offers and coverage).
+In many cases, the determination of ACA noncompliance has been due to errors in how the employer completed IRS Form 1094-C, which transmits information on employer-provided health insurance offers and coverage.
 The IRS has been willing to waive proposed penalties upon timely receipt of corrected information.

-Notably, the IRS provides only 30 days from the date of the initial letter for employers to respond before the IRS issues a Notice and Demand for payment.
+Notably, the IRS provides only 30 days from the date of the initial letter for employers to respond before the IRS issues a notice and demand for payment.
 Therefore, it is important that an employer who receives an ACA penalty letter should attend to it promptly, including contacting an attorney with applicable experience to help with the response.

 410-576-4224 • email@example.com